OfficeDev/office-js-docs-pr/docs/develop/understanding-the-javascript-api-for-office.md

 ## Office JavaScript API object model

 Once initialized, the add-in can interact with the host (e.g. Excel, Outlook).
 The [Office JavaScript API object model](office-javascript-api-object-model.md) page has more details on specific usage patterns.
-There is also detailed reference documentation for both [Common APIs](https://docs.microsoft.com/office/dev/add-ins/reference/javascript-api-for-office?view=office-js) and specific hosts.
+There is also detailed reference documentation for both [Common APIs](https://docs.microsoft.com/office/dev/add-ins/reference/javascript-api-for-office?view=office-js) and host-specific APIs.

 ## API support matrix